EVHaste/haste-makes-waste/_posts/2023-10-03-read-the-room-apple.markdown

 Here’s a shitty user story for you:

-#### As a person with in a vulnerable mental state, I want my phone to read my camera in new ways I was neither aware of nor consented to, so that a jeering peanut gallery can invade my most private conversations with inappropriate commentary.
+#### As a person in a vulnerable mental state, I want my phone to read my camera in new ways I was neither aware of nor consented to, so that a jeering peanut gallery can invade my most private conversations with inappropriate commentary.

 I personally am not convinced Gestures provide anyone with any value, other than getting another foot in the door for real-time device scanning.
 I’m not saying the intent here is nefarious, they probably just wanted to make somebody smile.
 And look, the laser dance did that.
 I really like the laser dance, y’all.